-Rewrite the response for either Student 1 or Student 2 as you would in an English class, but making it more sophisticated.
+Now imagine you have to write about your response in an English lesson.
+Rewrite the response for either Student 1 or Student 2, making it a more sophisticated.
 Share your responses and discuss why the new version would be more appropriate for an English assignment.